mitchellh/radar/docs/user_guide.md

 steps to take to setup Radar.
 Radar will already work with your application at this point, but it won't report to anywhere by default, so at the very least you must open up `config/initializers/radar.rb` and add a reporter.

+### Sinatra

+Radar can easily integrate with Sinatra, since Sinatra is built on top of Rack.
+Below is a very simple example Sinatra application showing Radar
+integration:

+    require "rubygems"
+    require "sinatra"
+    require "radar"

+    # First define the Radar application, like normal.
+    Radar::Application.new(:my_app) do |app|
+      # ...
+    end

+    # And the Sinatra application
+    class MyApp < Sinatra::Base
+      use Rack::Radar, :application => Radar[:my_app]

+      get "/" do
+        raise "BOOM!"
+      end
+    end

 ## Internals Logging